Skip to main content

 Banded Rhodonite

-The most common variety, displaying vivid pink to rose-red with contrasting black manganese oxide veining in dramatic web-like patterns.
-The interplay of pink and black makes each piece unique and highly sought after for cabochons and decorative objects.
+The most common variety, showing vivid pink to rose-red with contrasting black manganese oxide veining in dramatic web-like patterns.
+The interplay of pink and black makes each piece unique and popular for cabochons and decorative objects.

 Gem-Quality (Transparent) Rhodonite